ANISE: Assembly-based Neural Implicit Surface rEconstruction: Conclusion

 We presented a novel shape reconstruction model formulated as an assembly of a set of neural implicits.
 Our network first predicts part-specific transformations which are then associated with part codes that encode geometry.
 After that, parts have their geometry decoded and transformed to assemble the final shape.
 We show that our model outperforms part-agnostic and sequential assembly models.
 We demonstrate its useful applications: single-view and point cloud reconstruction, selective editing of parts of reconstructed shapes, and reconstruction based on part retrieval.

 Some aspects worth investigating are described as follows.
 Currently, our model requires pre-training of category-specific part representations which might be unpractical in many scenarios.
 Exploring how to learn generic part codes, suitable to multiple shape categories, is left as future work.
 Our part transformations are currently limited: we only explore part positioning and uniform scaling.
-While we achieve state-of-art-results compared to other part-aware approaches, we believe adding other transformations (e.g. free-form deformations) are interesting topics for further investigation.
+While we achieve state-of-art-results compared to other part-aware approaches, we believe adding other transformations (e.g. free-form deformations) or representing the implicit assembly as a hierarchical set are interesting topics for further investigation.